Data management (storage and organisation)

 Organising Data

-The time you invest in thinking about how to organise research data and the associated data and project documentation will pay off handsomely in the long run.
+The time you invest in thinking about how to organise research data, the associated (personal) data and project documentation will pay off in the long run.
 It makes the data easier to find and understand.
 For yourself, for the researchers you work with and later for others who will reuse your data.
 It is therefore important to store the data in a consistent manner and to provide accurate documentation and metadata.
-Make sure your folders and files are clearly structured and use informative and meaningful file names.
+Make sure your folders and files are clearly structured with informative and meaningful file names.

 File Names